Pride of a Nation

 Our characters carry the invisible weight of the jersey.
 That pressure lands differently on each of them.

-Haitian-Born Striker
+Haitian-Born Players

 The New Recruits

-On Haiti's radar since 2020, many had never accepted a call — keeping the door open to represent European countries.
+On Haiti's radar since 2020, many had never accepted a call, keeping the door open to represent European countries.
 Now, with Haiti heading to the World Cup, they've finally joined the squad.
 Under the watchful eyes of veterans and fans, the question lingers: are they here for career ambitions, or to truly embrace Haitian identity?

 Head Coach